AllureOfTheStars/Allure/README.md

 and results in a game window of exactly 720p HD dimensions.
 The `8x8xb.fnt` bitmap font results in a tiny window and covers latin-1 characters only.
-The config file parameter `allFontsScale` permits further window size adjustments, automatically switching to the scalable `16x16xw.woff` version of the game map font.
+The config file parameter `allFontsScale` permits further window size adjustments, automatically switching to the scalable version of the large game map font (`16x16xw.woff`).
 Config file option `chosenFontset` governs not only the main game map font, but also the shape of the rectangular fonts, if any, in which longer texts are overlaid over the map.